inspectionpress/inspection.press/README.md

 - **Field-first** - focused on people who live in this software all day, not casual users
 - **Operations-aware** - scheduling, reporting, payments, communication, marketing attribution, and team management all live in one system

+> [!IMPORTANT]
-> **Honest status:** InspectionPress is a work-in-progress, but it is also working in production.
+> InspectionPress is a work-in-progress, but it is also working in production.
 Real inspections are being scheduled, documented, edited, billed, paid, and delivered through it right now.

+> [!CAUTION]
-There are still bugs, sharp edges, company-specific assumptions, and fast-moving areas of development.
+> There are still bugs, sharp edges, deployment-specific assumptions, and fast-moving areas of development.
 It is provided as-is, with no warranty expressed or implied.
 Test thoroughly, review the code, and use the issue tracker for bugs, regressions, and feature requests.

 ---